colinrubbert/colinrubbert.github.io/_posts/2017-03-28-installing-ruby-on-rails-in-windows-10-with-bash-and-postgresql.md

 ## Conclusion

-That's it, you're all set to go with Rails running with PostgreSQL on a Windows 10!
+That's it, you're all set to go.
+We now have Rails running with PostgreSQL on a Windows 10!
+Give yourself a pat on the back!!
 Woohoo!!!

 If you have any questions you can contact me and I will do my best to help you along, there are some pretty common gotchas but if you just spend a few minutes Googling them you should find your resolution.
 Remember Google is your friend.
-If you still are having issues reach out and I'll see what I can do.
+If you still are having issues reach out and I'll see what I can do to give you a hand.